shiltemann/CTF-writeups-public/writeup.md

 done
 ```

-Cleans up the code significantly.
 This leaves us with two functions, one on
 each line, calling a bunch of chrs.
 Replacing that with a `print()` call on
 each, we can see the original code: